Fast Fact: SWOSU’s HIM Program is 100% online ‒ no on campus courses required.

 Second Major Option

 SWOSU offers a B.S. in Health Care Administration.
 Many core courses are the same for both the Health Information Management and the Health Care Administration programs.
-By taking an additional 25 hours plus an 8-week internship.
-Health Information Management students may obtain a 2nd major in Health Care Administration.
-At the completion of both majors, students elect whether to receive a B.S.. in Health Information Management or Health Care Administration.
+By taking an additional 24 hours plus an eight-week internship.
+Health Information Management students may obtain a second major in Health Care Administration.
+At the completion of both majors, students elect whether to receive a B.S. in Health Information Management or Health Care Administration.
 Both are listed on the transcript as majors.
-To obtain two degrees, and additional minor is required.
+To obtain two degrees, an additional minor is required.

 Same as above plus another minor.